joe-no-body/bash-adventure-game-system/README.md

 For example, the syntax entry `syntax look = verb::look` means that we should execute the function `verb::look` when the player enters the command `look`.

-Syntax entries can optionally accept a single direct object or a direct object and indirect object using the keyword `OBJ`.
+Syntax entries can optionally accept up to two objects (the direct and indirect object, in that order) using the keyword `OBJ`.
+These direct and indirect objects should be nouns defined using the function `nouns::define`.
+Nouns may have an article and adjective, which can optionally be used to refer to them.
+For example, given the nouns defined above, the player may refer to the troll as `troll`, `the troll`, `angry troll`, or `the angry troll` in their commands, all of which will be resolved to `object::troll` during parsing.

-Commands can be parsed using the function `parse`. `parse` takes a series of words as its arguments and attempts to match them to one of the defined syntaxes.
-If it matches successfully, it updates the variables `verb`, `dobject`, and `iobject`, which store the function that implements the verb, the direct object of the command, and the indirect object of the command, respectively.
-For example, given the syntax above, `parse attack the troll with the sword` would set `verb=verb::attack`, `dobject=troll`, and `iobject=sword`.
+Commands are parsed using the function `parse`. `parse` takes a series of words as its arguments and attempts to match them to one of the defined syntaxes.
+If it matches successfully, it updates the variables `verb`, `dobject`, and `iobject`, which can then be used by the `verb::attack` function.
+For example, given the syntax and noun definitions above, calling `parse attack the troll with the sword` would set `verb=verb::attack`, `dobject=object::troll`, and `iobject=object::sword`.

 Sample usage of this parser can be found in `game/syntax.sh` and in `test/parse.bats`.

-There is partially-implemented support for optional articles -- currently, `the` is ignored when it's found where an object is expected, so `attack the troll with the sword` is treated the same as `attack troll with sword`.

 There is a game object management system partially implemented in `objects.bash` that should eventually be integrated with the parser.
-Work to do this is partially done in `nouns.bash` but not yet integrated with the main command parser.
-The object management system aims to create discrete objects with unique identifiers, so `the sword` would be resolved to an identifier like `object::golden-sword` rather than just `sword`.
+Work to do this is partially done in `nouns.bash` and has now been integrated with the main command parser.
+The ultimate aim of this integration is to support noun phrases (ex.

-The ultimate aim of this integration would be to support noun phrases (ex. `the living room`) and disambiguation of nouns using adjectives (ex. if the current room has a single object called `the golden sword`, then you can refer to it as just `sword`, but if it has two objects called `the golden sword` and `the silver sword` then you have to say `golden sword` to make it clear what you mean).
+`the living room`) and disambiguation of nouns using adjectives (ex. if the current room has a single object called `the golden sword`, then you can refer to it as just `sword`, but if it has two objects called `the golden sword` and `the silver sword` then you have to say `golden sword` to make it clear what you mean).

 ### Features

-* language parsing
+* natural language parsing
 * rooms

 ### Wishlist